vague2k/templui/README.md

 # TemplUI

-Craft Beautiful Go & Templ Apps
+The UI Toolkit for Go & Templ
 <img src="./assets/img/readme.png" />

 ## About